-In decades of going to musicals, I’ve never been able to look at a stage, filled completely with South Asian actors, performing South Asian characters, representing various waves of diaspora talent. click to tweet
+In decades of going to musicals, I’ve never been able to look at a stage, filled completely with South Asian actors, performing South Asian characters, representing various waves of diaspora talent. tweet this

 In Nair’s vision, the Indian wedding has the power to catalyze and heal family relationships — long held family secrets and infidelities, and conflicts between the traditional and modern are all reconciled through the fresh start of marriage.
 Though these tidy resolutions might seem unbelievable, they’re minor next to Monsoon Wedding’s much bigger win.